← Back to blog

 Fertility Outcomes in Clinical Studies

 The effectiveness of this approach has been demonstrated in field studies at leading equine facilities.
-At Kildangan Stud in Ireland — part of the Godolphin organisation and one of the most prestigious thoroughbred breeding operations in the world — 89% of 19 barren problem mares became pregnant after a single bActivate treatment cycle.
+At Kildangan Stud in Ireland — part of the Godolphin organisation and one of the most prestigious thoroughbred breeding operations in the world — 89% of 19 barren problem mares became pregnant after a single bActivate activation cycle.
 All 14 mares who carried to term delivered healthy, live foals.

 At Hagyard Equine Medical Institute in Lexington, Kentucky, the world’s largest equine hospital, Dr. Kristina Lu conducted a field study across 64 problem mares.
 The pregnancy rate was 83%.
 These mares had previously failed to conceive through conventional diagnostic and treatment approaches.